symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

         template: AdmingeneratorGeneratorBundle:KnpMenu:knp_menu_trans.html.twig
 ```

-This step is necessary as the template enables:
+This step introduces the following template features:

 * prepending menu items with icons
 * appending caret to dropdown menu items
 * translation of menu item labels

-Then change file namespace so that it will reflect the current location of the file.
-Your menu class extends AdmingeneratorMenuBuilder so you need to add the following line to your file:
+Change the file namespace so that it will reflect the current location of the file.

+Your menu class extends AdmingeneratorMenuBuilder so you will also need to add the following line to your file:

 ```php
 use Admingenerator\GeneratorBundle\Menu\AdmingeneratorMenuBuilder;